 Instructions

-- Cook the pasta according to package directions until al dente, then drain.
+- Cook the pasta according to package directions until al dente.
+Drain and return to the pot.

 Notes